botlabs-gg/yagpdb-docs-v2/content/selfhosting/plugins/reddit.md

 YAGPDB_REDDIT_DEVUSERNAME=your_username_without_u/
 ```

 Make sure that the process has access to these environment variables, depending on your deployment, then add `reddit` to the list of enabled feeds.
-You can use "-feeds=reddit" to enable just the reddit feed via env var.

 ```shellsession
 ./yagpdb -bot -web -backgroundworkers -feeds reddit
 ```

 If using the basic docker-compose.yml, it has the `-all` parameter which is the same as running `-bot -web -backgroudnworkers` and all `-feeds` options.
+Use "-feeds=reddit" to enable just the reddit feed via env var.